 Employers accept a variety of applications.
 Some prefer application forms, whether paper or online, because they are guaranteed to include all the information they need to assess your application.
 Others like to receive a CV and covering letter, because this lets your personality shine through better.

-Each organisation has its own recruitment process ranging from a single interview to a complex series of interviews and assessments if you’re applying for a graduate scheme.
+Each organisation has its own recruitment process ranging from a single interview to a complex series of interviews and assessments.
 Prepare for interviews by researching the organisation and the role, and do your best to impress on the day.
 You can also practise for psychometric tests.

 What skills and qualifications do I need?